Frozen Corn Chicken Treats

 Does corn raise chickens body temperature?

-Corn itself is not going to make chickens hotter or raise their body temperature.
-It is the act of digestion that raises body temperature, so this would happen with any type of food.
+I repeat, corn itself is not going to make chickens hotter or raise their body temperature.

 The main thing to keep in mind is that this is a snack — corn shouldn’t be their primary food.
 We always have their regular feeder available during the day and supplement with fun treats maybe once a day.